Contact - FAQs

 2. Find a community, online or in real life, so you can tap into support when you need to.
 Writing is a solitary activity, and problems can feel bigger as a result.
 But when you start talking to other people, you soon realise how many of your struggles are normal and that they can be overcome.

-3. Write you what you love and what you know to be true.
-Write for yourself, not for some imagined marketplace.
+3. Write from the heart.
+Write what you love and know to be true.
+Write for yourself.
+You will get out what you put in.

 I’m a writer who wants to develop my creative practice.
 Can you help me?

-Have you got any advice on how to get an agent?
+Have you got any advice on how to get a literary agent?

 1. Finish your manuscript to the highest standard possible.
-If you know in your heart that there is more work to do, it is too soon to approach agents.
+If you know there is more work to do, then it is too soon to approach agents.
 You’re wasting your time if you submit anything shoddy or incomplete.

 2. Do your research properly.
 Read the submissions guidance on the website of the literary agency you wish to approach and follow it to the letter.
-Ensure you approach a named agent with an interest in your specific genre.
-I also recommend connecting with agents via socials: it’s okay to ask genuine questions and network this way.
-Consider approaching newer agents who are hungry for undiscovered talent and more likely to have space on their lists.
+Ensure you approach a named agent with a stated interest in your genre.
+I strongly recommend approaching early-career agents who are hungry for undiscovered talent and more likely to have space on their lists.

-3. Mentally prepare for rejection.
+5. Mentally prepare for rejection.
 If you really want to be a published author, then you should know that rejection is part of what you’ve signed up for.
 All the best and most successful authors have been rejected by someone.
 Always be polite and professional, as if you were applying for a competitive job.
 Keep your sense of humour.
 Accept the outcome for what it is without being hard on yourself.
 The reality for many authors, including myself, is that they weren’t published until they had written their second novel.
-So . . . no matter what happens, keep writing.
+And no matter what happens, keep writing.

 Where did the idea for Pathways come from?